Dalvin Cook Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Cook, in seven matchups versus the Bears, has run for a TD twice, but has yet to total more than one in a single contest.

-- The Bears have the NFL's 24th-ranked defense against the run, surrendering 126.4 yards per game.

-- Cook and the Vikings will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Vikings are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (14 this year).

 Recent Performances

-- Last week against the Packers, Cook ran for 13 yards on nine carries.
+- In last week's outing against the Packers, Cook carried the ball nine times for 13 yards.

-- Cook has 102 rushing yards on 37 attempts (34.0 yards per carry) during his last three games.

 Cook's Minnesota Teammates